iam-AbhishekYadav/React-Js/02_Notes.md

 ### Example :-

-On clicking button in browser console message shows "Button Clicked"
+On clicking button in browser in console message shows "Button Clicked"

 ```jsx
 import React from "react";